Yamato-Security/sigma-to-hayabusa-converter/README.md

 This tool is used mainly for creating the curated Sigma ruleset hosted at [https://github.com/Yamato-Security/hayabusa-rules](https://github.com/Yamato-Security/hayabusa-rules) which is used by [Hayabusa](https://github.com/Yamato-Security/hayabusa) and [Velociraptor](https://github.com/Velocidex/velociraptor)
 We hope this information may be useful for other projects that are trying to use Sigma rules for detecting attacks in Windows event logs.

+# TLDR

+blah blah

-# The challenges with upstream Sigma rules for Windows event logs
+# Challenges with upstream Sigma rules for Windows event logs

 The main challenge for creating a native Sigma rule parser for Windows event logs, in our experience, has been to support the `logsource` field.
 Currently, this is one of the few things that Hayabusa does not support natively yet as this is still very complex and a work in progress.
-For the time being, we are getting around this by converting the upstream rules into an easier to use format as explained in detail in this document.
+For the time being, we are getting around this by converting the upstream rules into an easier-to-use format as explained in detail in this document.

 ## About the `logsource` field